 As an artist and educator in the 21st Century, I feel an overwhelming responsibility to make work in response to human-caused environmental changes while critiquing the problematic cultural idea of “the natural world.”
 As we continue to extensively shape the planet, I believe we can no longer afford to think of nature as something unadulterated and separate from humans.
 My research rejects the all-but-mythical romantic view of nature as a human-less wilderness brimming with native flora and fauna in favor of a more empathetic and inclusive view that recognises the complex and layered beauty of novel, untraditional, and damaged ecosystems.
 My artwork embarrasses the vitali-

 ty of weeds, the kinship of pests, and the ingenuity invasive species.
 Both my studio and social practice aims to cultivate a greater sense of ecological literacy and environmental imagination while asking the viewer to reconsider their place in the world.
 Through multimedia artwork, community engagement, and cross-displinary collaboration, my practice is a sincere attempt to find hope for a multi-species future on a finite planet.

-Jillian Hirsch is an artist, educator, and current graduate student at the University of Tennessee in Knoxville, TN.
-Over the last 5 years, Jillian’s professional career has focused primarily on community-based arts via the creation of large-scale mosaics murals in collaboration with schools, nonprofits, and partners.
+Jillian Hirsch is an artist, educator, and recent MFA.
+Over the last 7 years, Jillian’s professional career has focused primarily on community-based art projects via the creation of large-scale mosaics murals in collaboration with schools, nonprofits, and partners.
 Through her artistic practice, Jillian strives to engage others in dialogue concerning ecological literacy and environmental issues while exploring speculative futures on a damaged planet.